rkgIITBh/data-structures.github.io/HTML/graphRepresentation.md

-<strong>Degree property-1</strong>: An undirected graph has even number of vertices of odd degrees.
+<strong>Graph property-1</strong>: An undirected graph has even number of vertices of odd degrees.

 The proof of the above property is simple.
 If we add the degrees of all vertices then